ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/edge-installation.md

 ### Step 6: Replace localhost on KeplerServiceURI + VeritoneServiceURI with the same Web Server Endpoint

 ## Installing an Engine Locally

+Please follow the steps below to install an engine locally in your aiWARE Edge server.
+If you are using the "Two Nodes" run mode, you will need to follow these steps on the Admin Node server only.

 ### Translation